Episode Transcript

 Interviewer: Okay.

 Theresa: That's just going to help you have the best experience with exercise.
 Making sure that we're not going in fully fasted, which is often a lot of people will decrease their calories severely throughout the day, thinking that that's going to help lose the fat mass.
-And in reality we see that we're actually losing far more muscle or lean tissue.
+And in reality, we see that we're actually losing far more muscle or lean tissue.
 Also, if we cut out our carbohydrates completely, we actually start losing more muscle weight rather than fat weight.

-Interviewer: And that's a little shocking because there's a lot of real low carb diets for weight loss, and you would think, "I'm eating protein so my muscle should be fine."
+Interviewer: And that's a little shocking because there's a lot of real low-carb diets for weight loss, and you would think, "I'm eating protein so my muscle should be fine."
 Not the case.

 Theresa: Not the case.
 We need carbohydrates in order to build and preserve our muscles.
 Fat in the body, our body doesn't want to let it go.
-It's our safety net should something happen, either incurrence of a disease or an illness or something of that sort.
+It's our safety net should something happen, either the incurrence of a disease or an illness or something of that sort.
 It's really hard to let the body know that it's okay.
 I'm going to feed you.
 It's okay to let that fat go.

 Interviewer: So that's the importance of I've heard that you should eat small meals throughout the day?

-Theresa: Yeah, we want to see consistent eating throughout the day rather than kind of a very small or no breakfast and a very small lunch, and then all of your calories in a very short amount of time.
-We find that in those cases we actually tend to over-eat but it also plays with our metabolism, and that if we can spread out those calories more evenly throughout the day not only does it help to manage our hunger but it also helps our metabolism to recognize that we're going to have a consistent intake of food and so I can burn what I eat.
+Theresa: We want to see consistent eating throughout the day rather than kind of a very small or no breakfast and a very small lunch, and then all of your calories in a very short amount of time.
+We find that in those cases we actually tend to over-eat but it also plays with our metabolism, and if we can spread out those calories more evenly throughout the day not only does it help to manage our hunger but it also helps our metabolism to recognize that we're going to have a consistent intake of food and so I can burn what I eat.

 People who exercise regularly and eat consistently or eat regularly throughout the day, so it doesn't need to be a constant snacking but three meals and one or two snacks would be consistent eating throughout the day, that those individuals are actually better fat burners than individuals who only eat the majority of their calories at one point during the day, so say dinner.
-So utilizing something when we're looking at our meals similar to like the My Plate, where half of our plate is fruits and vegetables, a quarter whole grain or starches and then a quarter protein.
+So utilizing something when we're looking at our meals similar to like My Plate, where half of our plate is fruits and vegetables, a quarter whole grain or starches, and then a quarter protein.

 That on a fairly regular basis will help provide the body with what it needs to get through the next 4 hours.
-By having that consistent availability of nutrients, our body will recognize that it's coming in consistently so I can burn.
+By having that consistent availability of nutrients, our body will recognize that it's coming in consistently so we can burn.
 I don't have to hold on to that fat mass.

 Interviewer: So it sounds like you need to know how many calories your body needs a day.